-4.3 Who is not eligible?
+4.3.
+Who is not eligible?

-You are not eligible to apply if you are:
+You are not eligible to apply if you are an organisation, or you a have a project partner which is:

-- an organisation, or you have a project partner, included on the National Redress Scheme's list of 'Institutions that have not joined or signified their intent to join the Scheme'2 - an organisation, or you have a project partner, which are an employer of 100 or more employees that has not complied with the Workplace Gender Equality Act 20123.
+- included on the National Redress Scheme's website on the list of 'Institutions that have not joined or signified their intent to join the Scheme' - an employer of 100 or more employees that has not complied with the Workplace Gender Equality Act (2012).